baitnickel/bait-4/data/fakesheets/rabbit-and-the-white-fish.md

     With ^nose to ^tail ^they ^sway in time, ^two ^true ^Rabbit and the White Fish ^make ^their ^way ^under ^skies of white and ^blue...

-._bridge C G D7 G
+..bridge C G D7 G
     (1st time: | ^ ^ | ^ ^ | ^ ^ | ^ ^ ...)

 .v